puzzle/gitlab-ci-cd-training/content/en/docs/05/variables.md

 ## {{% param sectionnumber %}}.4: Secret and protected Variables

-In some cases you need to store sensitive information into a variable.
+In some cases you need to store sensitive information in a variable.
 Instead of defining the variable directly in the `.gitlab-ci.yml` you can create a secret variable in the GitLab project settings.

 To add a new secret variable, navigate in the main menu to `Settings` --> `CI/CD` --> `Variables` --> `Expand` --> `Add variable`